COVID-19 advice for parents, students and children

 If that test is also negative, your child may return to school if another diagnosis is confirmed such as hay fever.

-The NSW Government strongly encourage all students and their families to get vaccinated.
+The NSW Government strongly encourages all students, staff and their families to get vaccinated.

 Read more about vaccination requirements for education and care workers.